 3. Shark Navigator Lift-Away Upright Vacuum

-This vacuum features a detachable pod, making it easy to clean stairs, upholstery, and tight corners where dog hair collects.
-The sealed HEPA filtration system is useful for reducing allergens in pet-friendly homes.
-Swivel steering and a large dust cup add to its everyday practicality, especially in spaces with both carpets and hard floors.
+This vacuum features a detachable pod, making it simple to clean stairs, upholstery, and tight corners where pet hair gathers.
+The sealed HEPA filtration system can help reduce allergens in homes with pets.
+Swivel steering and a large dust cup make it practical for spaces with both carpets and hard floors.

 What We Like: